 Prep and cook food in batches or double the recipe so you have plenty of leftovers.
 Cook once and eat for 4 meals to save time.
 For example, if you’re roasting a chicken, add sweet potatoes, cauliflower, winter squash, or mini quiches.
 With a little creativity, you can spruce up those leftovers for more variety.

-A high-speed blender, slow cooker and sous vide make mealtime a painless feat.
+A high-speed blender and an Instant Pot make mealtime a painless feat.
 A blender is ideal for quick and easy meals on-the-go.
-A slow cooker is perfect for making an entire meal that awaits you after a long day.
-A sous vide results in perfectly cooked proteins with minimal effort and easy clean up.
+An Instant Pot is perfect for making an entire meal that awaits you after a long day.

 Get your family and friends involved.
 Cooking is a great way to spend time together and work as a team to create a dish everyone can enjoy.
 Getting kids involved is a great way to breakthrough picky eating habits.